ZAX130/RDP/README.md

   keywords={Deformation;Decoding;Feature extraction;Deformable models;Training;Image resolution;Image registration;Deformable image registration;convolutional neural networks;brain MRI},
   doi={10.1109/TMI.2024.3362968}}
 ```
 The overall framework and some network components of the code are heavily based on [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration) and [VoxelMorph](https://github.com/voxelmorph/voxelmorph).
 We are very grateful for their contributions.
 If you have any questions about the .pkl format, please refer to the github page of TransMorph.
+The file makePklDataset.py shows how to make a pkl dataset from the original LPBA dataset.